dansteingart/without_the_hot_air/pages_md/SEwtHA_27.md

 In the five plans for the future, transport is largely electrified.
 Electric engines are more efficient than petrol engines, so the energy required for transport is reduced.
 Public transport (also largely electrified) is better integrated, better personalized, and better patronized.
 I’ve assumed that electrification makes transport about four times more efficient, and that economic growth cancels out some of these savings, so that the net effect is a halving of energy consumption for transport.
 There are a few essential vehicles that can’t be easily electrified, and for those we make our own liquid fuels (for example biodiesel or biomethanol or cellulosic

-<span class="figurenumber">Figure 27.1</span>.
+<div class='caption'><span class="figurenumber">Figure 27.1</span>.
 Current consumption per person in “cartoon Britain 2008” (left two columns), and a future consumption plan, along with a possible breakdown of fuels (right two columns).
-This plan requires that electricity supply be increased from 18 to 48 kWh/d per person of electricity.
+This plan requires that electricity supply be increased from 18 to 48 kWh/d per person of electricity.</div>

 bioethanol).
 The energy for transport is 18 kWh/d/p of electricity and 2 kWh/d/p of liquid fuels.
 The electric vehicles’ batteries serve as an energy storage facility, helping to cope with fluctuations of electricity supply and demand.
 The area required for the biofuel production is about 12% of the UK (500 m<sup>2</sup> per person), assuming that biofuel production comes from 1%-efficient plants and that conversion of plant to fuel is 33% efficient.
 Alternatively, the biofuels could be imported if we could persuade other countries to devote the required (Wales-sized) area of agricultural land to biofuels for us.